 The Senate Must Pass Medicare LCD Reform

-The debate for the Local Coverage Determination Clarification Act has moved to the Senate and senators must now pass S. 794 as introduced.
+The debate for the Local Coverage Determination Clarification Act has moved to the Senate and senators must now pass the bill.
 In the House, lawmakers passed the bill as a first step on September 12—but more can be done.
 The Senate must ensure coverage decisions are made by qualified health experts, through a transparent process, based on sound medical evidence that’s not used selectively.
-Medicare contractors should be required to independently review local coverage determinations (LCDs) and be further prevented from rubberstamping another contractor’s LCD.
-S. 794 also will create a meaningful appeal process that requires a qualified third party to make decisions about the validity of LCD reconsideration requests.
+Please urge your senators to pass this important legislation.

 Read the Senate issue brief.